michaelnisi/troubled/data/posts/2018/cloudkit.md

 #### The truth lies in the cloud

 Truth is multifaceted, in life and computing, especially in distributed systems.
 Sync, synchronization of state between different computers, is one of those classic computer science problems.
-[Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf), et al. What is true?
+Ever been to [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)?
+What is true?
 Or better, where is truth?
 For CloudKit sync, truth is on the server.
 In a iCloud based system, the iCloud server is the source of truth, while the app maintains a local cache, and CloudKit is the glue between the two.
 The truth lies in the cloud is the fundamental assumption to internalize when working with CloudKit.
 Consequently, this means the app should be able to toss the local cache entirely, starting from scratch by pulling data from iCloud.
 While at the same time, and that’s the interesting part, the source of truth, iCloud, might not be available due to network outage, for example, or the user might not have an iCloud account at all, meaning the app has to be build in such a way, that it’s usable without iCloud.
 The truth lies in the cloud if it’s available.

 The stateful access point of the CloudKit API is `CKContainer`.
 It owns an operation queue, to which you add operation to interact with a iCloud database.